Swami Swahananda: Religious life

 He received initiation in February 1937 from Swami Vijnanananda, a direct disciple of Sri Ramakrishna, and subsequently joined the Ramakrishna Order in 1947.
 He remained a lecturer at the Vidyamandir at Belur Math for two years, before being sent to the Ramakrishna Math, Madras (now Chennai).
 He was ordained a brahmacharin in 1952, and was called Brahmachari Durgachaitanya.
 In 1954, he joined the Mysore Study Circle.
 He received sannyasa, full ordination, in 1956, from Swami Shankarananda.

 At the Madras Math he served first as pujari, and as editor of the Vedanta Kesari from August 1956 to April 1962.
 In 1961, he went on pilgrimage in the Himalayas, and stayed at Uttarkashi to practice spiritual austerities for some months.
 In 1962, he was made the head of the Ramakrishna Mission center in New Delhi, an important centre of the Ramakrishna Order.
 He came to the United States on 5 August 1968, to be the Assistant Minister of the San Francisco Vedanta Society, where he served for two years; later he was appointed head of the Vedanta Society of Berkeley, California, where he stayed for six years.
 In December 1976, after the death of spiritual leader and author Swami Prabhavananda, he was transferred to Hollywood, the headquarters of the Vedanta Society of Southern California, where he remained the minister until his death.

-He also supervised the Vedanta Society of Greater Washington, DC, since 1997, and Vivekananda Retreat, Ridgely, since 1998.
+He also supervised the Vedanta Society of Greater Washington, D.C., since 1997, and Vivekananda Retreat, Ridgely, since 1998.

 In the late 1980s, he lectured and gave spiritual guidance in Moscow.

 As a spiritual leader, Swahananda encouraged westerners to take leadership roles in the Vedanta movement.

 Swami Swahananda ji died on 19 October 2012, at the age of 91 at 2:52 pm, PST.
 He suffered a brain stem stroke.
 After several tests and consultations with doctors, it was determined that his condition was irreversible, and life support was removed per his wishes.